dockwall/dotfiles/README.md

 2. Check that `btusb` (generic kernel BT module) is loaded: `lsmod | grep btusb`.
 If it is not, load it by `modprobe btusb`

-3. Check that bluetooth sytstem service is active: `sudo systemctl status bluetooth`.
+3. Check that bluetooth system service is active: `sudo systemctl status bluetooth`.
 If it is not, enable it by `sudo systemctl enable bluetooth`

 4. For BT connections use CLI (`bluetoothctl`) or GUI (`blueman`)